nicepkg/aide/website/en/guide/features/code-viewer-helper.md

 Use AI to add comments to the entire file or selected code to make it easier to read.

+**Scenarios:**

+- You can use it to understand unfamiliar code.
+- You want to quickly grasp complex legacy code.
+- You want to add detailed comments to your code with a single click.

 **Usage:**

 - Select the code in the editor.